MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-03.md

 #### Level 3

-- [ ] The `single-movie.php` page behaves as with Level 2 and, in addition, also redirects if the id provided is not one of the ones found in the `all-movie-ids.txt` file given to you here in the instructions repo.
-(Check the `data` directory.)
+- [ ] The `single-movie.php` page behaves as with Level 2 and, in addition, also redirects if the id provided is not one of the ones found in the [all-movie-ids.php](data/all-movie-ids.php) file given to you here in the instructions repo.

     _This is basically a bargain-basement way of ensuring that the movie id provided in the query string is a valid one.
-It's kind of like what we did with the JSON files in assignment 1._
+It's kind of like what we did with the JSON files in assignment one._

 #### Level 4

 - [ ] The `single-movie.php` page behaves as in Level 2 and, in addition, redirects if the id provided is not a valid one.
-This determination of validity must be done through querying the movies database you've hosted on GCP.
+This determination of validity must be done through querying the movies database.

 #### Level 5